-There are two types of teacher training institutions: a) non-university teacher colleges with 4-year programmes (for all elementary school teachers) and 2-year programmes (for pre-school teachers) and b) 4-year university pedagogical and other teacher training faculties (for some categories of elementary and secondary schools teachers).
-Teachers holding a non-teacher training college or a faculty diploma must complete pedagogical, psychological and methodological training prior to or upon their employment by the school.
-The upgrading of professional knowledge is a statutary obligation of all teachers.
-It is ensured through a system of accredited conferences, seminars and workshops organised at the national, county and town levels by the Institute for Development in
+There are two types of teacher training institutions: a) non-university teacher colleges with 4-year programmes (for all elementary school teachers) and 2-year programmes (for preschool teachers) and b) 4-year university pedagogical and other teacher training faculties (for some categories of elementary and secondary school teachers).
+Teachers holding a non-teacher training college or a faculty diploma must complete pedagogical, psychological and methodological training prior to or upon their employment by a school.
+The upgrading of professional knowledge is a statutory obligation of all teachers.

-Education, teacher training faculties and colleges, teacher professional associations and actives, as well as by some NGOs.
-Apart from the lack of clear career paths for teachers, the key problem in this sector is the division of responsibility and the lack of coordination among the MoST, which controls teacher pre-service training, the MoES, which controls in-service teacher training, and the Ministry of Crafts & Small Enterprises, which deals with training of some teachers employed by vocational schools.
+It is ensured through the system of accredited conferences, seminars and workshops organised at the national, county and town levels by the Institute for Development in Education, teacher training faculties and colleges, teachers professional associations and actives, as well as by some NGOs.
+Apart from the lack of clear career paths for teachers, the key problem in this sector is the division of responsibility and the lack of coordination among the MoST, which controls pre-service teacher training, the MoES, which controls in-service teacher training, and the Ministry of Crafts & Small Enterprises, which deals with training of some teachers employed by vocational schools.